gruelbox/orko-wiki/Upgrading.md

 If you installed using the [local/self managed instructions](/Local-installation), simply download the [latest version](../releases/latest) and replace it on your machine.
 Restart the application.
 That's it!

+## Docker

+All releases and bleeding edge snapshots are published to [Docker Hub](https://hub.docker.com/r/gruelbox/orko).
+Simply pull `gruelbox/orko:stable` for the latest release or `gruelbox/orko:latest` for the snapshot.

 ## Heroku

 ### After a manual install